 When daylight saving begins, children’s bodies aren’t getting the usual environmental signals to sleep at their regular time.

 But a later bedtime means getting less sleep overall, which can impact on their concentration, memory, behaviour and ability to learn.

 So, how do you plan for the daylight saving switchover?

 1. Take a sleep health check

-Most children wake themselves in the morning or wake easily with a gentle prompt if they’re getting enough good-quality sleep.
+Most children wake themselves in the morning, or wake easily with a gentle prompt if they’re getting enough good-quality sleep.

 But sleep problems such as trouble getting to sleep and staying asleep are common and persistent.
-Around 50 percent of problems that begin before a child starts school continues into the early school years.
+Around 50 percent of problems that begin before a child starts school continue into the early school years.
 So, early intervention makes a difference.

 2. Review the bedtime routine

 As well as the light-dark cycle, children’s circadian rhythms are synchronised with other environmental cues, such as timing around bath and dinner.
 A positive routine in the hour before bed creates consistency the body recognises, helping children wind down in preparation for sleep.